espin086/angel-investor/README.md

 ## Evaluation Metrics
 ---
 The evaluation metrics will be Precision (True Positive / (True Positive + False Positive)) and ROC-AUC.
-The goal is to reduce the likelihood of missing out on a really great start-up because one didn't invest in it.
-Thus the goal is to reduce the number of 'false negatives' when asking the question, 'does this start-up have a chance of being acquired?'.
+The goal is to reduce the likelihood of missing out on a really great startup because one didn't invest in it.
+Thus the goal is to reduce the number of 'false negatives' when asking the question, 'does this startup have a chance of being acquired?'.

 ## Project Design
 ---
-The project will be designed in the following way.
+The project has the following design.

-* Data will be explored and cleaned including:
+* **[DATA EXPLORATION]** Data will be explored and cleaned, including:
      * Scaling and normalizing the data
-    * An assessment will be made to drop missing values or to use imputation to fill in missing values
+     * An assessment to drop missing values or to use imputation to fill in missing values.
-    * Outliers in the data will be detected using a Random Cut Forest Algorithm, careful attention will be made in how to handle the outliers.
-If they are data errors then they will be deleted, but in this case an outlier may be a start-up that turns out to be Facebook or Google and we would not want to drop them as those are the kinds of start-ups that angel investors would NOT want to miss.
+     * Outliers in the data will be detected using a Random Cut Forest Algorithm; careful attention on outlier management to follow.
+Deleting outliers if they are errors, however, an outlier may be a startup that turns out to be Facebook or Google, and we would not want to drop them as those are the kinds of startups that angel investors would NOT want to miss.
-* Exploratory analysis will determine the right variables to include in the model, resulting in:
+* **[VARIABLE SELECTION]** Exploratory analysis will determine the correct variables to include in the model, resulting in:
      * Testing of variable reduction techniques like Principal Component Analysis
      * Dropping of redundant variables

-* Feature engineering will extract relevant information to improve model performance
-* A model will be trained on a training set and evaluated on a test set, several models will be attemped to classify the changes of a start-up succeeding:
+* **[MODEL TRAINING]** Will train several models, including:
-     * K-Nearest Neighbors - to see if simple heuristics like proximity can be useful in predicting start-up success.
-Tuning strategy includes varying the number of neighbors to see what works best,
+     * K-Nearest Neighbors - to see if simple heuristics like proximity can help predict startup success.
+The tuning strategy includes varying the number of neighbors to see what works best,
-     * Linear Learner - a linear model to capture linear relationships between start-up success and associated variables.
-The tuning strategy will include the learning rate & L1 regularization to automatically drop variables that are not useful in prediction and to reduce overfitting.
+     * Linear Learner - capture linear relationships between startup success and associated variables.
+The tuning strategy will include the learning rate & L1 regularization to automatically drop variables that are not useful in prediction and reduce overfitting.
-     * XGBoost Algorithm - to exploit ensemble models and boosting which should aim at minimizing the error rates.
-The tunning strategy will involve the depth of the individual decision trees, learning rate to prevent overfitting, gamma to decide further partitioning of a leaf node of a tree, the larger the gamma the more conservative teh algorithm will be.
+     * XGBoost Algorithm - to exploit ensemble models and boosting, which should aim at minimizing the error rates.
+The tunning strategy will involve the depth of the individual decision trees, learning rate to prevent overfitting, gamma to decide further partitioning of a leaf node of a tree; the more influential the gamma, the more conservative the algorithm will be.
-* A production endpoint accessible via API (API Gateway/Lambda) will be created to deploy the model
+* **[PUTTING IN PRODUCTION]** Will create a production endpoint accessible via API (API Gateway/Lambda) to host the model.